iammay97/Relational-classification/README.md

 In addition, we have shared some of the used case datasets in the paper, and you can also train your model using model_train.py by setting up a local data path.

+As the content of the dataset cannot be made public in its entirety, please contact us if you require the full Chinese version of the dataset.

-If you have any question, please contact the corresponding author.
+If you have any question, please contact us.

 Thanks for your attention!